 Service offerings:

-- Multichannel communications – Agents are prepared to handle phone, email, chat, social channel, smartphones and more.
-However, 70% of their services are voice-based.
+• Multichannel communications – Agents are prepared to handle phone, email, chat, social channel, smartphones and more.
+However, the majority of their UK services are voice-based.

 Pros: